-D. Political Activity and Contributions and Community Involvement Corporate political activity, including political contributions and lobbying by AGCO, is heavily regulated and subject to special rules.
-Business units must consult with Vice President, Government Affairs or AGCO's Chief Ethics and Compliance Officer prior to making any political contribution, hiring a lobbyist or engaging in any lobbying activity.
+Corporate political activity, including political contributions and lobbying by AGCO, is heavily regulated and subject to special rules.
+Business units must consult with AGCO's Chief Ethics and Compliance Officer prior to making any political contribution, hiring a lobbyist or engaging in any lobbying activity.